Hi I'm Paul

 I know that Joseph Smith was called of God to be a prophet.
 I know that through this young prophet, God restored the Gospel of Jesus Christ to the earth and we have it today because of him.
 I am grateful that Joseph had the courage and strength to overcome the persecution and fulfill the mission he had been given.
 I will be eternally grateful to Joseph Smith because he brought to me and my family the true knowledge of Jesus Christ and his plan of salvation for us.

 As a young 19 year old I went on a mission to the "North Central States Mission".
 This included Minnesotta, Manitoba, eastern North and South Dakota, western Ontario, and parts of Wisconsin.
 I spent most of my time in Winnepeg, Manitoba, Grand Forks, ND, and Duluth, Minn.
 During this mission my efforts were in trying to meet people and share my understanding of the Gospel of Jesus Christ with them.
 This was a special time of my life in helping me develop a strong understanding of what I believed and how important it was to me.
-45 years later, with our family all raised, my wife Susan and I are now serving a mission in the Palmyra Temple, New York.
-We work in the temple helping those who come to the temple.
-On the weekends we help those members of the church in a small branch.
+45 years later, with our family all raised, my wife Susan and I are now serving a mission in the Missionary Training Center in Provo, UT.
+We also serve in the Provo Temple.
+In our ward we teach the 8-9 year old primary children.

 I have a personal witness of the truthflness of the Restored Gospel of Jesus Christ.
 I am so grateful to have the fullness of understanding of God's plan for us that he restored through the Prophet Joseph Smith.
 I am grateful for the truths and gospel principles that were restored.
 I am grateful for the priesthood authority that was restored and the saving ordinances that could now be made available to each one of us, as well as those who have gone before us.
 I am grateful that the young Prophet Joseph had the courage and the strength to fulfill his mission from God.